 No obligation will arise until the Service Agreement amendment, based on the accepted Expression of Interest application, has been authorized and executed by the appropriate City authority.

-After receipt of Expression of Interest applications, and at any time prior to the execution of an agreement, the City may request clarification on any items related to the EOI and conduct negotiations with the preferred organization.
+After receipt of EOI applications and at any time prior to the execution of an agreement, the City may request clarification on any items related to the EOI and conduct negotiations with the preferred organization.
 The City, at its sole discretion, may adjust the evaluation score or ranking of an applicant as an outcome of the clarification process.

 The Expression of Interest process consists of two stages.
 An interview may also be conducted.

-Stage 2: The City of Toronto will evaluate and score the EOI submission.
+Stage 2: The City will evaluate and score the EOI submission.

-Organizations that are successful in Stage 2 may be invited to a Review Panel Interview
+*Note: Organizations successful in Stage 2 may be invited to a Review Panel Interview.

 Selection Process Criteria